rexcoleman/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/README.md

 - Day 63 Personal_Library - Description: Website that Lists Personal Reading Library - Skills Demonstrated: Adding a Database into a Website with SQLAlchemy with Create, Read, Update and Delete Operations.
 - Day 64 Top_Movies - Description: Website that Compiles a List of Favorite Movies - Skills Demonstrated: Flask/WTForms/SQLite/SQLAlchemy
 - Day 66 Cafe_Restful_API - Skills Demonstrated: A Restful API for Local Cafe Data, Postman for Testing
-- Day 68 - Description: Website that Requires Authentication to Access a File - Skills Demonstrated: Flask, Authentication, Password Hashing and Salting
+- Day 68 Flask_Authentication - Description: Website that Requires Authentication to Access a File - Skills Demonstrated: Flask, Authentication, Password Hashing and Salting